micmejia/bible-dump/NKJV/Revelation/Rev 9.md

 By these three _plagues_ a third of mankind was killed--by the fire and the smoke and the brimstone which came out of their mouths.

 ###### 19
-For [^e]their power is in their mouth and in their tails; for their tails _are_ like serpents, having heads; and with them they do harm.
+For their power is in their mouth and in their tails; for their tails _are_ like serpents, having heads; and with them they do harm.

 ###### 20
 But the rest of mankind, who were not killed by these plagues, did not repent of the works of their hands, that they should not worship demons, and idols of gold, silver, brass, stone, and wood, which can neither see nor hear nor walk.

 ###### 21
-And they did not repent of their murders or their [^f]sorceries or their sexual immorality or their thefts.
+And they did not repent of their murders or their sorceries or their sexual immorality or their thefts.